< Back

 *The Trojans preparing to leave Sicily.
 Canvas, 59 x 88.

 The canvas is one half of a long horizontal picture that was probably cut in two in the late nineteenth century.
 The subject, previously called the Departure of the Argonauts and then Aeneas and Abates on the Libyan Coast, is now identified as the Trojans building a ship in anticipation of their departure from Sicily (Book V of Virgil's Aeneid).
 The two flamboyantly dressed soldiers in the right foreground could represent the earlier episode of Aeneas being welcomed by his friend Acestes after landing on the Sicilian coast.
 The picture belonged to a series of ten canvases – all painted by Dosso Dossi and depicting episodes from the Aeneid – that was commissioned around 1520 for Alfonso d’Este’s Camerino in the Castello at Ferrara.
 The canvases were probably installed as a frieze around the top of the four walls.
-Other paintings from the series are in the Barber Institute at Birmingham, the Prado in Madrid and the National Gallery of Canada at Ottawa, while three others have been identified in private collections.
+Other paintings from the series are in the Barber Institute at Birmingham, the Prado in Madrid, the National Gallery of Canada at Ottawa and the Louvre Abu Dhabi, while one remains in an Italian private collection.
 All are loosely painted, suggesting that they were intended for distance viewing.
 The Trojans preparing to leave Sicily was acquired by Kress from Contini Bonacossi in 1936.
 The right-hand half of the canvas was discovered very recently and acquired by the Washington museum in 2021.

 The Trojans making offerings at the Grave of Anchises.
 Canvas, 59 x 86.